Additional immunisation programs:

 |Adults (15 to 65 years)||

 Vaccination is recommended with each pregnancy to provide maximum protection for newborn babies.
-This includes pregnancies which are close together (e.g. less than two years).
+This includes pregnancies which are close together (e.g. less than 2 years).

-The Australian Immunisation Handbook recommends vaccination of pregnant women early in the third trimester (between 28 and 32 weeks), but it can be given any time during the last three months of pregnancy.
+The Australian Immunisation Handbook recommends vaccination of pregnant women early in the third trimester (between 28 and 32 weeks), but it can be given any time during the last 3 months of pregnancy.

-Free catch-up vaccines are provided only for young persons less than 20 years of age whose families are currently receiving family assistance payments (Child Care Benefit, Child Care Rebate and Family Tax Benefit Part A end of year supplement).
-This is a time limited program and will cease in December 2017.
-Please refer to the commonwealth website.
+Free catch-up vaccines are provided only for people under 20 years of age whose families are currently receiving family assistance payments.
+This program will finish in December 2017.

-School Immunisation Program vaccinations are not included in this time limited program.
+HPV vaccinations are not included in this program.